Restrict Access for Incoming Requests

 Click Save to save the current certificate profile.

-• Specify a range of addresses.
-Mendix Cloud supports both IPv4 and IPv6 format addresses.
+• IPv4/IPv6 range: Enter the specific IP address range.
+Mendix Cloud supports both IPv4 and IPv6 formats

-To apply a restriction to a specific application environment, follow these steps:
+To apply access restrictions to a specific application environment, follow these steps:

 1. From Apps, go to the app's Environments page.